Iron redox flow battery: Application

 The IRFB can be used as large-scale energy storage systems to store energy at low demand from renewable energy sources (e.g., solar, wind, water) and release the energy at higher demand.
 As the energy transition from fossil fuels to renewable energy sources is progressing, the demand for storing the excess energy is increasing.

 ESS Inc. is an American company developing and building IRFBs with > 20.000 cycles, storing energy of 4 to 12 hours, with capacities up to 600 kWh and optional power configurations between 50 kW and 90 kW.
+Sacramento Municipal Utility District installed an iron flow battery in September 2022.

-VoltStorage GmbH is a German based company focussing on the European market.
-The goal is to develop cascadeable batteries up to 5 x 50 kWh with 9.4 MW or 234 MWh per acre with efficiencies of 70%, with a lifetime of > 20 years and > 10.000 cycles.
+VoltStorage GmbH was a German based company focussing on the European market.
+The goal was to develop cascadeable batteries up to 5 x 50 kWh with 9.4 MW or 234 MWh per acre with efficiencies of 70%, with a lifetime of > 20 years and > 10.000 cycles.
+A 1 MW demonstrator plant was developed, however the company could not stay feasible, and closed in 2025.